Night action of 1/2 December 1917: Fifth Army

 After the Battle of the Menin Road Ridge on 20 September, British attack planning had reached a stage of development where plans had been reduced to a formula.
 The Second Army operation order of 7 November was written on less than a sheet of paper.
-Corps staffs produced more detailed plans, particularly for the artillery and more discretion allowed to divisional commanders than in 1915 and 1916.
+Corps staffs produced more detailed plans, particularly for the artillery and more discretion was allowed to divisional commanders than in 1915 and 1916.
 The tactical sophistication of the infantry had increased during the battle but the chronic difficulty of communicating between front and rear during an attack, could only partially be remedied.

-Expedients relied on sight, which was dependent on the weather and the time of day.
-Due to the German system of pillbox defence and the impossibility of maintaining line formations on ground full of flooded shell-craters, waves of infantry had been replaced by a thin line of skirmishers leading small columns, which snaked around shell-holes and mud sloughs.
+Practical forms of communication relied on sight, which was dependent on the weather and the time of day.
+Due to the German system of pillbox defence and the impossibility of maintaining line formations on ground full of flooded shell-craters, waves of infantry had been replaced by a thin line of skirmishers leading small columns, that snaked around shell-holes and mud sloughs.
 The rifle was re-established as the primary infantry weapon and Stokes mortars were added to creeping barrages; "draw net" barrages were introduced, where field guns began a barrage 1500 yd beyond the German front line and then moved it towards the German positions several times before an attack.